 Figure 9-88c—Special User Info field format

 The PHY Version Identifier subfield indicates the PHY version of the solicited TB PPDU that is not an HE TB PPDU.
-The PHY Version Identifier subfield is set to 0 for EHT. (#17440)Other values from 1 to 7 are reserved.
+The PHY Version Identifier subfield is set to 0 for EHT. (#17440)The values from 1 to 7 are reserved.

-The UL Bandwidth Extension subfield, together with the UL BW subfield in the Common Info field, indi- cates the bandwidth of the solicited TB PPDU (#17441)from the addressed EHT STA (i.e., the bandwidth in the U- SIG field of the EHT TB PPDU).
+The UL Bandwidth Extension subfield, together with the UL BW subfield in the Common Info field, indi- cates the bandwidth of the solicited TB PPDU (#17441) (i.e., the bandwidth in the U- SIG field of the EHT TB PPDU).
 The UL Bandwidth Extension subfield is defined in Table 9-50a (UL Bandwidth Extension subfield encoding).

 Table 9-50a—UL Bandwidth Extension subfield encoding